 The county will provide the application materials, including a guidance document, in advance of the opening of the application period, and hold at least one (1) public meeting, within ten (10) days of materials being available, to go over the application process with local licensees.

-For the purposes of this grant, 'Equity Operator' includes any provisional licensee designated as an Equity Operator through either the local or state equity programs.
+For the purposes of this grant, 'Equity Operator' includes any provisional licensee who meets the requirements of the County's local equity program.

 III.
 Services